stefanuswibowo/miTS_Pathway/README.md

 # miTS_Pathway
 A step to step guide on mining cancer biomarker based on **mi**croRNA data and **T**issue **S**pecificity of disease (**miTS**) + Molecular Pathway Investigation.

-The miTS Pathway method has been discussed previously on IOP Journal of Physics: Conference Series (Indexes by SCOPUS) in article [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process](http://commdis.telkomuniversity.ac.id/icodis/2018/).
+The miTS Pathway method has been discussed previously on IOP Journal of Physics: Conference Series (Indexes by SCOPUS) in article [**Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process**](http://commdis.telkomuniversity.ac.id/icodis/2018/).
 In this repository, the demonstration of the method  was provided.

 Goal of the demonstrated experiment:
 - Find thyroid carcinoma's biomarker related to IQGAP1 gene based on the miRNA presence in patient thyroid tissue.